 If standing for election to a Town or Community Council the ‘local’ qualification is slightly different.
 You can stand for election if your local connection is you live in the community area or within 4.8 kilometres of it.

 If you want to stand for election but you do not belong to a political party, you can stand as an independent councillor.
 If you want the backing of a party you will need to either join one, or get them to pick you as their candidate before the election.

-You cannot stand for election if you are disqualified, for example if you work for the council or you have recently been in prison.
+You cannot stand for election if you are disqualified, for example if you have recently been in prison.
 The full range of disqualifications at local elections is complex (Further information is enclosed with the nomination pack) .
 If you are unsure you will need to take your own legal advice.

 Advice on how to stand for election